juliaflanders/test/README.md

 To publish the site and view it online:
 * click on "Settings" and then select "Pages" in the left-hand navigation
 * under "Build and deployment", in the section headed "Branch", click the dropdown menu that says "None", and select "main".
 Then click Save.
-* at the top of the page, you should see "Your site is live at /[URL/]" (it may take a few minutes for the page to be generated, just be patient!).
+* at the top of the page, you should see "Your site is live at [URL]" (it may take a few minutes for the page to be generated, just be patient!).